Computations in equivariant Gromov-Witten theory of GKM spaces: Applications and examples

 If $f\colon \mathbb{P}^1\rightarrow S$ is a stable map representing a point of Equation~\eqref{eq:intersectionLemma14}, the image of the composition $\pi\circ f\colon\mathbb{P}^1\rightarrow \mathbb{P}^n$ is a degree $d$ curve, contained in a $k$-dimensional linear subspace, and clearly meets some translate of $\gamma_i$ for all $i$.
 Assuming all $\gamma_i$ in general position, we obtain that Equation~\eqref{eq:planar_curves} is the answer to Question~\ref{q:planar_curves}.

 We computed some concrete examples of this equation using {\pkg} and the results were as expected.
-Moreover, we computed some new enumerative number of curves; for example there are exactly $540$ planar cubics in $\mathbb{P}^4$ meeting five lines and four planes in general position.
-See the documentation page linked in Section~\ref{sec:tool}.
+Moreover, we computed some new enumerative numbers of curves.
+In Table~\ref{tab:plane_cubics_in_P4} we list the number of cubics in $\mathbb{P}^4$ contained in a plane and meeting $a$ points, $b$ lines, and $c$ planes in general position.
+We impose $3a+2b+c=14$ by Equation~\eqref{eq:codimension_cond}, and $2a+b\le 6$ because we need at least one plane passing through the points and the lines.

 Equation~\eqref{eq:planar_curves} is zero if $d<k$.
 The reason, from a geometric point of view, is that in this case any irreducible rational curve of degree $d$ in $\mathbb{P}^n$ is contained in many $k$-dimensional linear subspaces.
 Thus, in order to have a finite number of stable maps, we need to impose some constraints on the subspaces containing the curves.
 More results on this problem may be found in \cite{MurPaul}.